tum-pbs/pbdl-book/physicalloss.md

 ## Summary so far

-This gives us a method to include physical equations into DL learning as a soft-constraint.
+The approach above gives us a method to include physical equations into DL learning as a soft-constraint.
 Typically, this setup is suitable for _inverse_ problems, where we have certain measurements or observations that we wish to find a solution of a model PDE for.
 Because of the high expense of the reconstruction (to be demonstrated in the following), the solution manifold typically shouldn't be overly complex.
 E.g., it is difficult